About Us

 RICHARD HEADON – Artistic Director

-He co-ordinated ‘What If’ a circus and street performance training week (2006) and is also a Tutor / Role Player for Bristol University Primary Health Care Dept in Communication Skills.
+He has provided dramaturgy for Circus Space production of Happy Families, coordinated ‘What If’ a circus and street performance training week and is also a Tutor / Role Player for Bristol University Primary Health Care Dept in Communication Skills.

 ASSOCIATE DIRECTORS